-During the year ended June 30, 2021, JSSA also adopted the provisions of FASB ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
-This ASU provides revised guidance to improve the effectiveness of the disclosure requirements for fair value measurements.
-Adopting the new standard did not have a material effect on JSSA's fair value measurements for the years ended June 30, 2021 and 2020.
+During the year ended June 30, 2022, JSSA adopted the provisions of FASB Accounting Standards Update ("ASU") 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
+This ASU provides revised guidance to improve the effectiveness and transparency of the financial statement presentation and disclosure requirements for contributed nonfinancial assets.
+Adopting the new standard did not have a material effect on JSSA's contributed assets.